jaimiea/Jaimiea-portfolio/final-project-part-one.md

 - Portray differences across race, income, geography

 **2.)
 Conflict:**
-Maternal mortality continues to rise in the U.S. and highlights the inequalities prevalent in our healthcare system.
+Maternal mortality continues to rise in the U.S. as it declines in other high-income countries.
 This has negative implications for U.S. children and families.
-Evaluating the cause of this problem requires a look into many underlying factors.
+Evaluating the cause of this problem requires a look into many underlying factors and inequities.
 - Data on the impact on children and families
 - Social determinants of health and socioeconomic factors (why certain groups are disproportionately affected?)
 - Healthcare implicit biases